Our Services

 Helpful Resources

-Summer heat often makes nerve pain worse by causing blood vessels to dilate and lower blood pressure, promoting dehydration and electrolyte imbalances that irritate nerve endings, and increasing inflammation and skin sensitivity that amplify burning, tingling, or numbness.
+Summer heat can worsen nerve pain by dilating blood vessels, lowering blood pressure, and triggering dehydration and electrolyte imbalances that irritate nerve endings.
+Rising temperatures also increase inflammation and skin sensitivity, intensifying burning, tingling, or numbness sensations.

 Warm summer days can bring relief for many, but if you live with diabetic neuropathy or other forms of nerve pain, the heat may actually make your symptoms feel more intense.
 Understanding why this happens—and how to manage it—can help you stay comfortable and active all season long.